“Yesterday is gone, tomorrow has not yet come.

 By August 2020, the diocese had approved the building plan, and the mission had successfully raised $4 million in pledges for construction.

-On December 12, 2020, Bishop Luis Rafael Zarama presided over Gaudete Sunday Vigil Mass on the land and blessed an outdoor altar in our “church under God’s blue sky.”
+On Dec.
+12, 2020, Bishop Luis Rafael Zarama presided over Gaudete Sunday Vigil Mass on the land and blessed an outdoor altar in our “cathedral under God’s blue sky.”

 NC Catholics: Mother Teresa community breaks ground for church